Skip to main content

 Public Biography

-Dr. Zhu brings diverse knowledge and experience across medicine, health program management, and biomedical informatics to her role as the Executive Director of the Center for Biomedical Data Science at Yale School of Medicine.
+Dr. Zhu brings diverse knowledge and experience across medicine, health program management, and biomedical informatics to her role.
 Besides her medical training and practice in anesthesiology, she also received a Ph.D. degree in Biomedical Informatics from Columbia University under the National Library of Medicine fellowship.
-Prior to joining Yale, Dr. Zhu served as an External Advisory Board member to the Center for Advanced Technology at Columbia University, physician scientist lead for the Center for Computational Health at IBM Watson Research Center, associate medical director at Pfizer, and clinical project manager at Philips.
+Prior to joining Boston Scientific, Dr. Zhu served as Executive Director for the Center for Biomedical Data Science at Yale University, an External Advisory Board member to the Center for Advanced Technology at Columbia University, physician scientist lead for the Center for Computational Health at IBM, associate medical director at Pfizer, and clinical project manager at Philips.
 She also worked among a group of healthcare subject matter experts at the U.S. Department of Veterans Affairs through Kforce Government Solutions where she served as Chief Medical Information Officer.
-She is the recipient of many excellence awards, and author of dozens of scientific publications and 13 filed patents.
-As an avid member of the American Medical Informatics Association, Dr. Zhu is the 2018 Scientific Program and Women Leadership Committee member, Co-Chair-elect for the Global Health Informatics Working Group and membership chair for the Consumer and Pervasive Health Informatics Working Group.
+She is the recipient of many excellence awards, and author of dozens of scientific publications and 13 granted patents.
+As an avid member of the American Medical Informatics Association, Dr. Zhu has served as Scientific Program and Women Leadership Committee member, Co-Chair for the Global Health Informatics Working Group and VP of membership for the Consumer and Pervasive Health Informatics Working Group.
+She is a fellow of ACMI, AMIA, and IAHSI.

 Affiliations